 3 Things to Look for in a Climbing Shoe

-If you're in the market for a new climbing shoe, chances are you're reading this article because you're researching before investing in a new pair.
+Suppose you're in the market for a new climbing shoe.
+You're probably reading this article because you're researching before investing in a new pair.
 While reading individual shoe reviews about another climber's test drive is helpful, every shoe, foot, and individual's climbing needs differ.
 Whether new to climbing or frustrated after making a few bad purchases, this article points you in the right direction to choose the best shoe for you.

 Here are 3 things to look for in a climbing shoe